-The simple difference between Column chart and Clustered Chart is a number of variables used.
-If the number of variables is more than one then we call it a “CLUSTERED COLUMN CHART”, if the number of variables is limited to one then we call it a “COLUMN CHART”.
+The simple difference between the column and clustered charts is the number of variables used.
+If the number of variables is more than one, we can call it a “clustered column chart.”
+If the number of variables is limited to one, we can call it a “column chart.”

-One more major difference is in the column chart we are comparing one variable with the same set of another variable.
-However, in the clustered column excel chart, we compare one set of a variable with another set of variables as well as within the same variable also.
+One more significant difference is in the column chart.
+Again, we can compare one variable with the same set of other variables.
+However, in the clustered column Excel chart, we can compare one set of a variable with another set of variables within the same variable.

 How to Create a Clustered Column Chart in Excel?

-Clustered Column excel chart is very simple and easy to use.
-Let understand the working of with some examples.
+The clustered column Excel chart is straightforward and easy to use.
+Let us understand the work with some examples.

 Example #1 Yearly & Quarterly Sales Analysis

-As soon as you insert the chart, it will look like this.
+As soon as we insert the chart, it will look like this.

-Click on fill and select the below option.
+Then, we must click on “Fill” and select the below option.

-After varying, each bar with different colour chart will look like this.
+After varying each bar with a different color chart, it will look as shown below.

-- After this make, the gap width of the column bars to 0%.
+- After this, we must make the gap width of the column bars 0%.

-Therefore, finally, our clustered chart will look like this.
+Therefore, our clustered chart may look like the one shown below.

 Interpretation of the Chart:

-- Q1 of 2015 is the highest sales period where it has generated revenue of more than 12 lakhs.
+- Q1 of 2015 was the highest sales period, where it generated revenue of more than 12 lakhs.

 - Q1 of 2016 is the lowest point in revenue generation.
 That particular quarter generated only 5.14 lakhs.

-- In 2014 after a dismal show in Q2 & Q3, there is a steep rise in revenue.
-Currently, this quarter’s revenue is the second highest revenue period.
+- In 2014, there was a steep rise in revenue after a dismal show in Q2 and Q3.
+Currently, this quarter’s revenue is the second-highest revenue period.

 Example #2 Target vs Actual Sales Analysis across Different Cities

-Step 1: Arrange the data in the below format.
+Step 1: We must arrange the data in the below format.

-Step 2: Insert the chart from the insert section.
-Follow previous examples steps to insert the chart.
-Initially, your chart looks like this.
+Step 2: We must insert the chart from the insert section.
+Then, follow the steps of the previous example to insert the chart.
+Initially, the chart will look like this.

-- So now, your chart will look like this.
+- So now, the chart will look like this.

-- Apply to format as we have done in the previous one and after that, your chart looks like this.
+- Apply to format as we did in the previous one, and your chart looks like this.

-- Now change the TARGET bars chart from the Column chart to line chart.
+- Now, we must change the “TARGET” bars chart from the “Column” chart to the “Line” chart.